Ian Wilson (author): Lost World of the Kimberley

-Not long after his taking up residence in Australia Wilson became aware of an ancient genre of rock paintings, the ‘Bradshaws’ (alternatively labelled ‘Gwion Gwion’), notable for their unusually skilled figurative artistry, and located in the remote Kimberley region of Australia’s northwest.
-Though little was known of them, the most talented seemed to be at Doonan, a vast cattle station privately owned by the ultra wealthy Myers family of Melbourne.
-After thoroughly familiarising himself with the whole field of prehistoric rock art Wilson politely asked to be allowed to the examine these on site only to be met with a flat refusal.
-The Myers seemed to regard the paintings as their private art gallery, for sharing with their own very well-heeled social circle, which included media magnate Rupert Murdoch’s mother Dame Elisabeth Murdoch, whilst keeping the rest of the world firmly at a distance.
-Refusing to abandon the topic, Wilson sought out the help of Lee Scott Virtue, an archaeologist local to the Kimberley, who arranged a broad-ranging off-road camping expedition, partly by a battered Landcruiser, partly via helicopter forays, which enabled Wilson and his wife to study and photograph a representative range of “Bradshaw” sites located outside Myers territory.
-Though the Murdoch-owned Australian newspaper accorded Wilson’s Lost World of the Kimberley by far the nastiest review – across two pages - of his entire career, the book nevertheless sold out and went on to reprints, remaining to this day the only readily accessible full book on the topic.
+Not long after moving to Australia, Wilson inquired into an ancient group of rock paintings, the ‘Bradshaws’ (alternatively labelled ‘Gwion Gwion’), notable for their unusually skilled figurative artistry, and located in the remote Kimberley region of Australia’s northwest.
+Though little was known of them at the time, Wilson considered the most complex of these inscriptions to be those at Doonan, a cattle station privately owned by the affluent Myers family of Melbourne.
+Wilson's efforts to inspect the site were flatly rejected by the Myers family.
+Wilson instead sought out the help of local archaeologist Lee Scott Virtue, who arranged an expedition which enabled Wilson and his wife to study and photograph a representative range of "Bradshaw" sites located outside Myers territory which would provide source material for Lost World of the Kimberley.

-Retirement?
+The Turin Shroud: Fresh Light on the 2000 Year Old Mystery

-In 2010 Pope Benedict XVI’s decision to approve fresh public showings of the Shroud for that year, coincided with Wilson approaching his seventieth birthday.
-With his London publisher Sally Gaminara also retiring he quickly wrote The Turin Shroud: Fresh Light on the 2000 year old Mystery, fully intending this to be not only his last word on the subject, but also his last book as a freelance author.
-He and Judith moved house to the pleasant retirement lifestyle of Australia’s Sunshine Coast, with Wilson fully intending to end his days redeveloping his art interests and enjoying the superb local beaches and countryside.
+In 2010 Pope Benedict XVI’s decision to approve fresh public showings of the Shroud for that year coincided with Wilson approaching his seventieth birthday.
+With his London publisher Sally Gaminara also retiring, Wilson wrote The Turin Shroud: Fresh Light on the 2000 Year Old Mystery as a follow-up to his earlier work.